 - Can my health benefits be continued if I lose my job due to disaster?

 - Can my employer fire me because a natural disaster has occurred?

 - If I cannot work because of disaster, does my employer have to pay me anyway?

-- Am I entitled to leave if I or a family member becomes ill as a result of the disaster or its aftermath?
+- Am I entitled to leave if a family member or I become ill as a result of the disaster or its aftermath?

 - How do I get my pay?